github/docs/content/github/managing-security-vulnerabilities/troubleshooting-the-detection-of-vulnerable-dependencies.md

 The {% data variables.product.prodname_advisory_database %} was launched in November 2019, and initially back-filled to include vulnerability information for the supported ecosystems, starting from 2017.
 When adding CVEs to the database, we prioritize curating newer CVEs, and CVEs affecting newer versions of software.

 Some information on older vulnerabilities is available, especially where these CVEs are particularly widespread, however some old vulnerabilities are not included in the {% data variables.product.prodname_advisory_database %}.
-If there's a specific old vulnerability that you need to be included in the database, contact {% data variables.contact.contact_support %}.
+If there's a specific old vulnerability that you need to be included in the database, contact {% data variables.contact.contact_osmand_support%}.

 **Check**: Does the uncaught vulnerability have a publish date earlier than 2017 in the National Vulnerability Database?